agersant/polaris/README.md

 ## Additional clients
 When you install Polaris, it comes with a web interface which can be accessed using any modern browser.
 However, it may be more convenient to use a native app on your mobile device.
 Currently, the only such app is the official [Polaris client for Android](https://github.com/agersant/polaris-android).

+# Documentation

+The Polaris server API is documented [here](https://agersant.github.io/polaris/api/).
+Feel free to open Github issues (or Pull Requests) if clarifications are needed.